Hepatitis A Vaccination

 Hepatitis A is a vaccine-preventable disease.
 Travellers to areas at risk may be recommended one of the following vaccination courses:

-• A single course injection to cover against Hepatitis A
+• A course of two injections to cover against Hepatitis A

 • A course of three injections to cover against Hepatitis A and Hepatitis B